 Shortages also are costly to hospitals and health systems in terms of staff time and other resources to manage the shortages and the increased cost of buying alternative drugs "off contract."
 The majority of the 2010 drug shortages were critical sterile injectible drugs, mostly older generic drugs.
-From the hospital perspective, these shortages often came with little or no advanced notice from the manufacturers.
+From the hospital perspective, these shortages often came with little or no advance notice from the manufacturers.

-Drug shortages is a complex issue with many causes ranging from raw material sourcing, manufacturing problems (quality control and compliance issues), manufacturer consolidation and business decisions that result in drugs being discontinued.
+Drug shortages are complex, with many causes ranging from raw material sourcing, manufacturing problems (quality control and compliance issues), manufacturer consolidation and business decisions that result in drugs being discontinued.
 While there are some steps the FDA can take to mitigate or resolve drug shortages, the agency's current statutory authority in this area is limited.

 The AHA, together with other national pharmacy, physician, drug manufacturer and patient safety organizations support the Preserving Access to Life Saving Medications Act (S. 296), introduced by Sens.
 Amy Klobuchar (D-MN) and Robert Casey (D-PA); Reps.
-Diane DeGette (D-CO) and Thomas Rooney (R-FL), have introduced companion legislation, H.R.
+Diane DeGette (D-CO) and Thomas Rooney (R-FL) have introduced companion legislation, H.R.
 2245, in the House.
 The legislation would help address the issues leading to shortages and provide the FDA with additional authority and information to prevent further drug shortages.
 Specifically, the bill would:

 - Require drug manufacturers to notify the FDA at least six months prior to a planned discontinuance, interruption or other adjustment of the manufacture of a drug that would likely result in a shortage; or as soon as practicable upon becoming aware of such interruption or adjustment.
-The FDA may modify reporting timeframes, if appropriate. - Require the FDA to establish a schedule of civil monetary penalties for failure to submit a notification as required. - Ensure that the FDA protects proprietary information submitted by manufacturers. - Require the FDA to publish on their website information about actual drug shortages and distribute such information to appropriate healthcare provider and patient organizations. - Require FDA to implement evidence-based criteria for identifying drugs that may be vulnerable to shortages.
-The FDA must notify and collaborate with the manufacturers of such vulnerable drugs in order to establish and improve their plans and processes for averting and addressing drug shortages. - Require that the FDA re-inspect drug manufacturing plants within 90-days of being notified that the plant has corrected its quality systems problems.
-The FDA will prioritize re-inspections of plants that manufacture medically necessary drugs involved in a drug shortage. - Require the FDA to submit annual reports to Congress describing their actions to address drug shortages.
+The FDA may modify reporting timeframes, if appropriate. - Require the FDA to establish a schedule of civil monetary penalties for failure to submit a notification as required. - Ensure that the FDA protects proprietary information submitted by manufacturers. - Require the FDA to publish on its website information about actual drug shortages and distribute such information to appropriate health care provider and patient organizations. - Require the FDA to implement evidence-based criteria for identifying drugs that may be vulnerable to shortages.
+The FDA must notify and collaborate with the manufacturers of such vulnerable drugs in order to establish and improve their plans and processes for averting and addressing drug shortages. - Require the FDA to submit annual reports to Congress describing its actions to address drug shortages.

 While this legislation is a critical first step in addressing a serious public health problem, there are many other changes that could be made to help to alleviate drug shortages.
 Other steps include removing obstacles so that the FDA is able to streamline approval of drugs in shortage.
 An example would be to develop a fast track for approval of new production lines, alternate manufacturing sites or new suppliers of raw materials for medically necessary drugs in shortage.
 Improved communication among stakeholders also would help.
 For example, more formal communication between the FDA's Drug Shortage Program, Office of Generic Drugs and the Office of Compliance could help to minimize unnecessary delays in resolving quality systems issues for shortage drugs.
-Further, Congress should explore incentives to encourage drug manufacturers to stay in, re-enter or initially enter the market, such as, tax credits to manufacturers that agree to continue to produce drugs vulnerable to shortage or to upgrade manufacturing plants to meet or exceed quality standards in exchange for a guarantee of continued production of these products.
+Further, Congress should explore establishing appropriate incentives for manufacturing redundancies or other means of producing emergency supplies as part of the FDA approval process for drugs that are deemed vulnerable to shortages.